-Hello I'm a Key Account Manager in Teva's Hospital team.
+Hello I'm a Key Account Manager in Teva's Specialty sales team.
 I work in a field sales role covering Scotland and Northern Ireland and my role is as challenging and varied as the geographical area I cover.

 I've always been interested in key account management and was a sales rep for a number of smaller companies down south before joining Teva in June 2007.
 I did a lot of research on Teva before I applied for this job.
 I contacted an employee to get their views on the organisation and I even visited a local pharmacy to see what they thought of Teva and its products.

 The employee said that she loved working for Teva because it had a family feel and was almost like working with your friends.
 The pharmacist knew all about Teva's products and thought they were great because the packaging was well designed and a lot easier to read and understand compared to other products.

 It's a great job and it changes all the time because Teva is producing new products all the time.